The two-dimensional Euler equations in Yudovich type space and $\mathrm{\textbf{bmo}}$-type space: A priori estimates

-where the positive smooth function $C(t)$ depends on the initial data and $\alpha$. \end{proposition} Before proving it, we first review some properties of flow maps.
-Assume that $\psi\in\mathcal{L}$ the group of all bi-Lipschitz homeomorphism of $\mathbb{R}^d$ is measure preserving, we know that $\psi(B_r(x))$ is a bounded open set and $m(\psi(B_{r}(x)))=m(B_r(x))$.
-By using the Whitney covering Theorem, one can conclude that there exists a bounded collection $\{O_k\}_k$ \begin{enumerate}[\rm (A)] \item $\{2O_k\}_k$ is a bounded covering:
+where the positive smooth function $C(t)$ depends on the initial data and $\alpha$. \end{proposition} Before proving this proposition, we first review some properties of flow maps established in \cite{B-K-1}.
+Assume that $\psi\in\mathcal{L}$ (the group of all bi-Lipschitz homeomorphism of $\mathbb{R}^d$) is measure preserving.
+We know that $\psi(B_r(x))$ is a bounded open set and $m(\psi(B_{r}(x)))=m(B_r(x))$.
+By using the Whitney covering theorem, one can conclude that there exists a bounded collection $\{O_k\}_k$ such that \begin{enumerate} \item[\rm(A)] $\{2O_k\}_k$ is a bounded covering: